-BARBARA HUDSON . . , Turkeys, beware!
+BARBARA HUDSON . . .
+Turkeys, beware!

-Students Say: Don' Break Chow Line With the support of the majori y of the students who are server at the dining hall (Hammond Hall), the Student Government A. soc ation has assumed the responsibility of preventing student. from cutting the "chow" line.
-The results of the poll held Wednesday, November 12, 1952, are as follows: Total votes 374 253 No 121 Supporting SGA 1.
-The president of the student council has chosen students sec retly who will keep watch and rt any person seem cutting the ine.
-If your name is reported b. one of these students, the fact that he or she did report you will be considered sufficient evidence to bring charges.
-I nyone, however, may submit names of offenders.
-Names (Continued On Page Four) MISS HOMECOMING-Dot Rockwell and her court at half-time festivities during the football game.
+Students Say: Don't reak Chow Line With the support of the majoriy of the students who are served at the dining hall (Hammond Hall), the Student Government Association has assumed the responsibility of preventing students from cutting the "chow" line.
+The results of the poll held Wednesday, November 12, 1952, are as follows: Total votes Yes 253 No 121 Supporting SGA 1.
+The president of the student council has chosen students secretly who will keep watch and et any person seen cutting the your name is reported b .. of these students, the fact tha he or she did report you will be considered sufficient evidence to bring charges.
+2. Anyone, however, may subules of offenders.
+Name.

+(Continued On Page Four) MISS HOMECOMING-Dot Rockwell and her court at half-time festivities during the football game.